ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 makes when constructing datagrams.
 It is recommended that endpoints promptly send an initial TRONE packet once the peer confirms its willingness to receive them.

-To support the full range of possible rate limits, endpoints SHOULD alternate between sending TRONE packets with version 0xTRONE1 and version 0xTRONE2.
-This allows network elements to signal rate limits across the entire supported range with appropriate granularity.

-When a receiver receives TRONE packets with different versions and different rate signals, it SHOULD use the most restrictive (lowest) effective rate limit after converting the signal values to their corresponding bitrates.

 Endpoints MUST send any TRONE packet they send as the first packet in a datagram, coalesced with additional packets.
 An endpoint that receives and